replicatedhq/kURL/ARCHITECTURE.md

 ### Production Workflow

-Production release are triggerd by running the command `make tag-and-release` or pushing a tag in the format "v*.*.*".
+Production release are triggered by running the command `make tag-and-release` or pushing a tag in the format "v*.*.*".
 Production releases are uploaded to the object storage bucket at prefix `dist`, for example https://kurl-sh.s3.amazonaws.com/dist/v2022.04.19-0/.
 Before building add-on packages, the workflow will first check if there were any changes made to the add-on since the previous production release based on metadata included with the add-on package.
 If no changes were made, the package will be copied from the previous production release to optimize for build times.